-Award Acceptance Agreement Restore Louisiana Small Business Loan Agreement and Promissory Note Subrogation Agreement ensuring that any Awards made to any of the business owners after the closing such as Flood Insurance, SBA, etc. for unmet needs that were funded by the RLSB award are subject to the duplication of benefits calculation and consequently may be owed to the program.
+Award Acceptance Agreement Small Business Loan and Grant Agreement and Promissory Note Subrogation Agreement ensuring that any Awards made to any of the business owners after the closing such as Flood Insurance, SBA, etc. for unmet needs that were funded by the SBL award are subject to the duplication of benefits calculation and consequently may be owed to the program.
 Flood Insurance: If businesses located with a 100-year floodplain are awarded assistance for mortgage assistance, inventory and/or equipment expenses, they are required to maintain either building (mortgage assistance) or contents (inventory and/or equipment) flood insurance for the life of the loan.
 Failure to maintain and provide proof of flood insurance may result in a business' ineligibility from receiving any federal assistance in the event of future disasters.

-□ Uses of Funds Documentation: Working capital expenses are provided based on a pre-storm assessment of working capital needs.
-The Subrecipient or OCD-DRU may monitor businesses for final uses of funds; awarded businesses are expected to maintain support documentation in the event of such a monitoring visit.
-Documentation to evidence use of funds for the approved repair, replacement, or purchase of moveable equipment or furniture must be submitted within six months after loan closing, per the requirements contained in the loan agreement.
+Uses of Funds Documentation: Working capital expenses are required to be provided based on a pre-storm assessment of working capital needs.
+The Subrecipient or OCD may monitor businesses for final uses of funds; awarded businesses are expected to maintain support documentation in the event of such a monitoring visit.
+Documentation to evidence use of funds for the approved repair, replacement, or purchase of moveable equipment or furniture must be submitted within 30 days after loan closing, per the requirements contained in the loan agreement.
 Any discrepancies concerning the evidencing of use of funds may be submitted to OCD for review on a case-by-case basis.
+Failure to expend funds on eligible uses in accordance with the loan agreement may result in a return of funds and/or loss of loan forgiveness.